HW-SWeL/GTP-RDF/Docker/README.md

 The Guide to Pharmacology containers will download and use the latest data release, and provide the Virtuoso SPARQL endpoint and the [Lodestar Linked Data explorer](http://ebispot.github.io/lodestar/) developed by the [EBI](http://www.ebi.ac.uk/).

-**External services**: The following components of the Open PHACTS platform is not yet included in this release.

-- Chemical Resolution Service APIs (e.g. SMILEStoCSID and Similarity search)
-- Text to Concept search calls

-You can modify `docker-compose.yml` to enable usage of the public APIs for these, see the [External services](https://github.com/openphacts/ops-docker/blob/master/-external-services) section below.